-The committed credit facility agreement governing the loan facility includes usual and customary covenants.
+The agreements governing the margin loan and reverse repurchase agreement include usual and customary covenants.
 These covenants impose on the Fund asset coverage requirements, collateral requirements, investment strategy requirements, and certain financial obligations.
 These covenants place limits or restrictions on the Fund's ability to (i) enter into additional indebtedness with a party other than the lender, (ii) change its fundamental investment policy, or (iii) pledge to any other party, other than to the lender, securities owned or held by the Fund over which the lender has a lien.
 In addition, the Fund is required to deliver financial information to the lender within established deadlines, maintain an asset coverage ratio (as defined in Section 18(g) of the 1940 Act) greater than 300%, comply with the rules of the stock exchange on which its shares are listed, and maintain its classification as a "closed-end fund company" as defined in the 1940 Act.
 If the counterparty defaults or enters insolvency proceeding, realization or return of the collateral to the Fund may be delayed or limited.